Carvago/career-framework/competencies.md

   - You help disparate groups of people collaborate, identify common goals, and reach consensus.
 Your facilitation skills keep conversations productive and respectful.
   - You create spaces and channels that improve cross-team and inter-departmental communication.
 - **Leading Expert**
-  - You've made significant changes to how Mews handles documentation, facilitation, or collaboration that has improved the functioning of R&D.
+  - You've made significant changes to how Carvago handles documentation, facilitation, or collaboration that has improved the functioning of R&D.
   - You educate people on the topic of communication through mentoring, public speaking, blog posts etc.
-  - Your presence and example has a strong, positive influence on Mews's working environment.
+  - Your presence and example has a strong, positive influence on Carvago's working environment.
   - You proficiently communicate even externally with customers, partners and other stakeholders.

 ## 🎖️ Leadership